kiranvad/micelles/README.md

 ### Typical troubleshooting :

-1. Issues with data loader:
-Primary reseaon for this is the consistency between what you see on sasmodels github vs what is actually on the PyPI.
-The github version moved on to using the standalone `sasdata` package while the PyPI install still uses `sas.sascalc`.
+1. Issues with data loader: The primary reason for this is the consistency between what you see on sasmodels Git Hub vs what is actually on the PyPI.
+The GitHub version moved on to using the standalone `sasdata` package while the PyPI install still uses `sas.sascalc`.
 So instead of doing:
 ```python
 sasmodels.data.load_data('your_file_name.ext')
 ```